jmcwhirter/aws-serverless-workshops/MachineLearning/4_Cleanup/README.md

     ```
     # Delete your bucket and all contents
     aws s3 rb s3://$bucket --force

+    # Delete your queue if you made one manually
+    aws sqs delete-queue --queue-url $queue_url

     # The inference resources from module 3
     aws cloudformation delete-stack --stack-name wildrydes-ml-mod3

     # The machine learning resources from module 2
     aws cloudformation delete-stack --stack-name wildrydes-ml-mod2

     # The data processing resources from module 1
     aws cloudformation delete-stack --stack-name wildrydes-ml-mod1
     ```